GaetanoGeck/meety/docs/gui.md

 - Select a specific connection handler, useful if there are multiple candidates (Web, Zoom etc.)
 - Ask _Meety_ to reload the YAML files
+- Ask _Meety_ to add a meeting specification (not in the screenshot)

 <img alt="Screenshot of the graphical user interface with context menu" src="./screenshots/gui-context_menu.png" width="40%"/>